-SPCR Open Access policy and process
+SPCR Open Access Policy and Process

 Open Access (OA) is a publishing model in which peer-reviewed articles are made freely available online providing the work is properly attributed to the author and the author's control over the integrity of their work is preserved.
-Researchers must seek to publish their research outputs in a peer reviewed journal that is compliant with the OA policy.
+Open access is required on all NIHR-funded publications and researchers must seek to publish their research outputs in a peer-reviewed journal that is compliant with the NIHR OA policy.